RasaHQ/rasa/docs/docs/reference/rasa/nlu/components.md

  | load(cls, meta: Dict[Text, Any], model_dir: Optional[Text] = None, model_metadata: Optional["Metadata"] = None, cached_component: Optional["Component"] = None, **kwargs: Any, ,) -> "Component"
 ```

-Load this component from file.
+Loads this component from file.

 After a component has been trained, it will be persisted by
 calling `persist`.
 When the pipeline gets loaded again,